About CUNY Test

 The Three CUNY Assessment Tests

-The three test sections of CUNY Assessment Tests are
+The three test sections are

 Reading Test: It is a multiple-choice computer based test that is not limited by time.
 The test items check your reading comprehension skills.
 The passages are related to prose fiction, humanities, social sciences or natural sciences.
 Each passage is followed by a set of questions based on

 - Drawing conclusions

 - Making comparisons